Unit(s) of assessment: Art and Design: History, Practice and Theory

-Art Research is the on-going enquiry carried out by the Fine Art staff and technicians at NTU.
+Art Research is the on-going enquiry carried out by the Fine Art staff and technicians at NTU as part of the School of Art & Design.
 It engages in innovative forms of artistic research and also provides provision for the integration of research-based teaching in BA, MA and PhD Fine Art study.

 The group reflects the breadth of practices within the research area of interdisciplinary Fine Art, where individual and collaborative research activities are currently grouped under four interconnected thematics: the trans-decorative, open curriculum, spatial practices and still unresolved.
 Identifying research in and through art practice as a central methodology, this research area investigates concerns integral to art, as well as to art's relationship to the challenges that face culture and society.